 Rural America has many different definitions depending upon which government agency is defining the term.
 For example, the US Census Bureau defines it differently than the Office of Management and Budget or the Federal Office of Rural Health Policy.
 However, if you live in a rural area, you usually define it by how far the drive is to a town center or facilities such as a health clinic or hospital.
 Commute time to a more densely populated area can require an hour or more drive with little to no public transit available.
-This poses unique challenges for syringe services programs in rural areas.
+This poses unique challenges for syringe services programs in rural communities.
+Below is a list of items to consider before establishing syringe services programs in rural areas.